Giulio Corsini: Career

 A defender, Corsini played for 15 seasons (327 games, three goals) in the Serie A for Atalanta, Roma and Mantova.

-After finishing his career as a player, he led Atalanta to the promotion to Serie A in his first season as head coach.
+After finishing his career as a player, he led Atalanta to promotion to Serie A in his first season as head coach.
 After they were relegated, he was fired before he could bring them back.
 When he took reign of Sampdoria next, Sampdoria was supposed to play on the second level Serie B. However, due to a scandal and penalties on other teams, Sampdoria kept their Serie A spot.
 With the roster already assembled for Serie B, Sampdoria had to fight hard to avoid relegation.
 After the season, he was hired by Lazio, but was fired after eight games in the next season in which Lazio gained five points and were second from the bottom.
 Next, he was hired by Cesena, who qualified for the UEFA Cup for the first time in their history.
 Cesena was knocked out of the cup in the first round and he was fired again.
 He did not work in the Serie A after that.